angadv12/courtcast-API/README.md

 ## Project Goal

 To build a computer-vision pipeline that converts raw basketball video into event-level JSON and embeddable shot charts.

 Target metrics include:
-*   93% shot-detection F1
-*   14 cm median location error
-*   Processing 60 games/hour on a single RTX 3070-Ti
+*   90% mAP50, 90% Precision, 90% Recall

 This project aims to simulate beta customers, demonstrating a marketable product.